 The Fair Housing Act was founded to help guide Georgia landlords and raise awareness of tenants’ rights.
 As this is a federal law, the Fair Housing Act applies to all landlords in the USA.
 Penalties for violating this law or any other landlord-tenant law may include attorney fees, fines, and punitive damages.

 The U.S. Department of Housing and Urban Development (HUD) provides many examples of housing practices that are considered discriminatory.
-This includes breaking a lease and restricting or promoting services, privileges, or facilities of a property based on whether or not a prospect is a member of a protected class.
+This includes breaking a lease in Georgia and restricting or promoting services, privileges, or facilities of a property based on whether or not a prospect is a member of a protected class.

 With the importance of the Federal Fair Housing Act, we at Rent Appeal have put together this article to go over the Fair Housing Act and how Georgia landlords can navigate it.
 But first, we would like to introduce you to the seven protected classes that are protected under the Fair Housing Act: